conestack/sphinx-conestack-theme/docs/source/contributing.rst

 The repository contains a set of helper bash scripts for development.

-For installation of the python virtual environment and sass, use:
+For installation of the development environment, use:

 .. code-block:: sh

-    $ ./scripts/install.sh
+    $ make install

 The scss files are located in ``shpinx_conestack_theme/conestack/scss``.